August 7, 2025

 Mels Dees

-Google launches AI coding agent Jules
+Google Launches AI Coding Agent Jules

 Google has officially launched its AI coding assistant Jules and taken it out of beta.
 The tool, introduced as a public preview at the end of May, is now available as a regular product.
 Jules runs on Gemini 2.5 Pro and is designed as an asynchronous, agent-based programming assistant that supports developers in various tasks.
-It integrates with GitHub, clones repositories to a virtual cloud environment within Google Cloud, and independently performs operations on the code.
+The system integrates with GitHub, clones repositories to a virtual cloud environment within Google Cloud, and independently performs operations on the code.
 This allows developers to outsource multiple processes without needing to be actively involved in every step.
-Unlike traditional AI tools that often require synchronous, direct interaction, Jules performs tasks completely asynchronously.
-Developers can initiate tasks, shut down their laptops, and return later to retrieve the results.
-This makes Jules particularly suitable for long-running or routine tasks that do not require continuous monitoring.
+Unlike traditional AI tools that work synchronously and require direct interaction, Jules performs tasks completely asynchronously.
+Developers can initiate tasks, shut down their laptops, and return later to retrieve results.
+This makes Jules especially suitable for long-running or routine tasks that don't require continuous monitoring.
 During its beta phase, Jules supported thousands of developers.
-It was used for detecting and resolving bugs, expanding existing projects, and performing maintenance work based on previously generated code.
-Jules proved especially effective for repetitive development tasks such as creating test scripts, adjusting dependencies, and performing structural refactorings.
-Additionally, the agent offers support in generating changelogs and can read these logs aloud, enhancing usability in scenarios where visual attention is limited.
-With the official rollout, Google introduced a modified pricing structure.
-The free entry-level version allows users to perform fifteen tasks per day, with a maximum of three simultaneous processes—a significant reduction from the sixty tasks per day available during beta.
-For more intensive use, Pro and Ultra subscriptions are offered as part of Google’s broader AI suite.
-In Europe, these subscriptions are priced at €21.99 and €274.99 per month, respectively, providing five and twenty times more processing capacity, both in task volume and parallel sessions.
-This pricing is based on data collected during the test period.
-The original limits helped Google understand actual usage behavior to make targeted product positioning decisions.
-The current free version limits aim to give developers a realistic view of how Jules can be used in practical projects.
-Privacy terms have been tightened and clarified.
-Public repositories may be used to train the AI, while private projects are strictly excluded from this process.
-Private data is processed via Google Cloud but is neither analyzed nor shared.
-However, since every command runs through Google’s infrastructure, some developers may remain cautious despite explicit data minimization guarantees.
-During beta, Jules generated thousands of code improvements from tens of thousands of tasks.
-Valuable insights from this phase included the need to reuse previous setups for faster execution, support multimodal input, and deeper GitHub integration, including automatic pull request creation.
-The platform was also enhanced to work better without an existing codebase, allowing users to start even with an empty repository.
-This significantly improves accessibility, especially for users experimenting with AI without a current project.
-Usage statistics show Jules has registered millions of visits worldwide, with a large share coming from mobile devices.
-Despite lacking a native mobile app, many developers access the platform via its web interface on phones.
-Internally, Google now uses Jules for its own development projects and views it as a strategic building block within its development stack.Source: Google launches AI coding agent Jules - Techzine
+It was used for detecting and resolving bugs, expanding existing projects, and performing maintenance based on previously generated code.
+Jules proved particularly effective for repetitive development tasks such as creating test scripts, adjusting dependencies, and performing structural refactorings.
+Additionally, the agent supports generating changelogs and can read them aloud, enhancing usability in situations where visual attention is limited.Limitations of the free version